 During the summer, they were regularly coming to the little restaurant.
 They liked the food and the owners.
 They were very friendly and they talked about many things with them.
 They were like a family.

 They had promised to come for the last visit in the evening, but they didn’t come.
-They had been very tired after a busy day, so they went to bed.
+They had been very tired after a busy day, so they went straight to bed.

 ‘Mother,’ said the old owner to his wife, ‘bring some wine for our friends.
 We will give them a bottle or two.
 They will drink it in the evening.’